For primary hyperparathyroidism, the only cure is an operation.

 Surgeons have different ways of doing parathyroid operations.
 We will cover the most common approaches here, along with the benefits and risks of each, and when you might want to use them.

 In this method, the surgeon opens the neck and examines all four parathyroid glands, two on each side.
+This is usually done through a minimally invasive (1 inch) incision.
 This method will fully expose the thyroid and surrounding structures in the neck.
 Since many patients (about 30%, and more in older patients) will have multiple parathyroid glands involved, this is a good method of viewing all of the glands together and determining which need to be removed.
 This can be done through a 1 to 1.5 inch neck incision in most people.
 When all four glands have been seen, or a thorough attempt has been made to see all four, and the abnormal glands have been removed, the operation is concluded.

 Benefits of ioPTH-guided focused parathyroidectomy: